university of manitoba - 2019 rebrand

 The first iteration of the new brand was highlighted by a national campaign that congratulated Dr. James Peebles (professor emeritus at Harvard University and a U of M alumnus) on receiving the Nobel Prize.

-2022 Brand Refresh
+THE Brand Refresh

-Riding on the momentum from the successful rebrand of 2018, we were tasked with developing a new iteration of the brand that dialed into work UM does around the world to build a better future.
+Riding on the momentum from the successful rebrand of 2019, in 2022 we were tasked with developing a new iteration of the brand that dialed into work UM does around the world to build a better future.
 So, instead of using the prototypical “smiling student being happy at university”, we chose to focus on the point of impact, creating more hype around the university as a whole and highlighting the work itself.

 We put the viewer directly in that point and place of impact; the scientific breakthrough, the cultural shift, the dire situation that desperately begged for an answer – and each ad pointed to UM as the ones responsible for that answer.